 Does performance disclosure affect user satisfaction, voice, and exit?
 Experimental evidence from service users

-Peter Rasmussen Damgaard
+• Peter Rasmussen Damgaard University of Southern Denmark

-Poul A. Nielsen
+• Poul A. Nielsen Aarhus University

 Performance information, User satisfaction, Voice, Exit, Experiment